by SP Clarke.

 1977 was a pivotal year for the burgeoning Portland music scene.
 KGON radio had begun participating in “Catch A Rising Star” promotions- in which, for 92 cents fans were treated to a concert at the Paramount Theater (now the Arlene Schnitzer Concert Hall) by a couple of up-and-coming acts, whose music, in most cases, KGON- a station dedicated to mostly traditional rock and metal, never played.
 Occasionally the new band was paired with a non sequitur established act.
 Such as Elvis Costello with AC/DC.
 It was the first opportunity that Portland audiences had to see bands such as Costello, Blondie, the Cars, the Pretenders, the Divinyls, Talking Heads and, perhaps most importantly, the Ramones.
 Seeing the Ramones in concert motivated Greg Sage to make the Wipers into a live act.

-And following that same Ramones concert in late 1977, countless local musicians were inspired to form bands.
+And following that same Ramones concert in February 1978, countless local musicians were inspired to form bands.
 One of the first bands from that renaissance to break out was Dave Corboy’s Sado Nation.
 Minnesota-born Corboy, began playing in rock bands in 1963 at the age of fourteen.
 After migrating to the Bay area in the late ‘60s, he continued to play in a variety of rock bands until 1973, when he migrated to Portland to attend art school.

 Corboy continued his schooling through 1977, when the call of rock and roll lured him back to the stage.
 Inspired by John Shirley’s songs with Terror Wrist, Corboy was prompted to launch his own band, when Shirley’s subsequent band, The Monitors, broke up.
 With Mark Sten (this time playing drums) and bassist Dave Propp, Corboy and Shirley broke new ground with Sado Nation.